hapijs/good/API.md

 **Startup**

 1. When "onPreStart" is emitted from the hapi server, the monitoring operation starts.
-2. All of the streams are created via `new` (if needed) and collected into an temporary internal array.
+2. All of the streams are created via `new` (if needed) and collected into a temporary internal array.
 3. All of the streams in the temporary array are piped together.
 This will cause any standard [Node stream](https://nodejs.org/api/stream.html) events to occur that instances can listen for.

 At this point, data will start flowing to each of the reporters through the pipe interface.
 Data can be accessed in individual instances though any of the standard stream methods and events.